FLAMEGPU/docs/flamegpu/simulation.rst

 - ``SIMULATION_DELAY`` Many simulations are executed extremely quickly making visualisation a blur.
 This definition allows an artificial delay by executing this number of visualisation render loops before each simulation iteration is processed.
 - ``WINDOW_WIDTH`` and ``WINDOW_HEIGHT`` Specifies the size of the visualisation window
-- ``NEAR_CLIP`` and ``FAR_CLIP`` Specifies the near an far clipping plane used for OpenGL rendering.
+- ``NEAR_CLIP`` and ``FAR_CLIP`` Specifies the near and far clipping planes used for OpenGL rendering.
 - ``SPHERE_SLICES`` The number of slices used to create the sphere geometry representing a single agent in the visualisation.
 - ``SPHERE_STACKS`` The number of stacks used to create the sphere geometry representing a single agent in the visualisation.
 - ``SPHERE_RADIUS`` The physical size of the sphere geometry representing a single agent in the visualisation.
 This will need to be a sensible value which corresponds with the environment size and agent locations within your model/simulation.
 - ``VIEW_DISTANCE`` The camera viewing distance.
-Again this will need to be a sensible value which corresponds with the environment size and agent locations within your model/simulation.
+Again, this will need to be a sensible value which corresponds with the environment size and agent locations within your model/simulation.
 - ``LIGHT_POSITION`` The visualisation will contain a single light source which will be located at this position.
 - ``PAUSE_ON_START`` If defined the simulation is paused on launch, allowing the simulation to be visualised one iteration at a time.